iterative/dvc.org/content/docs/user-guide/how-to/best-practices.md

 data files, and models with others if they are stored on [remote storage](doc/command-reference/remote/add#supported-storage-types).
 Using this you can share models trained in a GPU environment with colleagues who don't have access to a GPU.
-Have a look at this [example](doc/command-reference/pull#example-download-from-specific-remote-storage) to see how this works.
+You can check this [example](doc/command-reference/pull#example-download-from-specific-remote-storage) to see how to download data from remote storage.

 ## Manually editing dvc.yaml or .dvc files